How to Apply for a Credit Card in Australia: Step-by-Step

 Alternatives to Traditional Credit Cards

-- Debit cards with online purchasing
+- Debit cards for everyday spending

-- Secured credit cards
+- Secured credit cards backed by a deposit

 Applying for Credit Cards: FAQ